nhanb/gae-proxy/README.md

 really up for at the moment (is that even possible on GAE standard evironment?).

-So I devised my own scheme where every param is defined in a POST json body.
+So I devised my own "scheme".
 Dumbest thing that works right?

 # Server